lsst-sims/sims_featureScheduler_runs1.5/README.md

 Ensuring the entire sky has an image taken in good seeing conditions every year.

+## greedy_footprint

+Prevent the greedy survey at twilight from observing along the ecliptic.
+That should ensure the ecliptic is observed with blob pairs.

 ## rolling

 Various rolling cadence surveys.